 Why have Fields in Trust produced it?

-Building on our Revaluing Parks and Green Spaces research findings we have developed the Green Space Index to illustrate the situation and provide analysis on the social benefits parks and green spaces bring to communities.
-Through our Green Spaces for Good strategy we are creating an evidence-led approach and calling for parks and green spaces to be revalued, not for what they cost to maintain but for the value they contribute to society.
+BBuilding on our Revaluing Parks and Green Spaces research findings in 2018 we developed the Green Space Index to analyse data and provide evidence-led research about the current situation for parks and green spaces and the implications on society We are calling for policy change to ensure parks and green spaces are revalued, not for what they cost to maintain but for the value they contribute to society.
 We believe that green spaces are good, do good and need to be protected for good.

 How often will it be updated?

-We will be updating the Green Space Index annually each May.
+We update the Green Space Index annually late May/early June.

 Has this been done before?

-This is the first time that publicly accessible local parks and green spaces have been mapped and analysed in this way.
-It is only now that we have been able to analyse data on park and green space provision because of the production of a national Greenspace map by Ordnance Survey.
-It has never been possible to track how much green space has been lost to development, for example, but future iterations of the Green Space Index will enable us to analyse those types of trends over time.
+The May 2019 release of the Green Space Index was the first time that publicly accessible local parks and green spaces had been mapped and analysed in this way.
+We have only been able to analyse data on park and green space provision since the production of a GB-wide Greenspace map by Ordnance Survey.
+Prior to that there was not a comprehensive dataset nor was there a way to track change over time.